Impact Wrestling Sacrifice (2022): Storylines

 The event featured several professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots, and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines were produced on Impact Wrestling's weekly television programs: Impact! and Before the Impact.

 The Influence (Madison Rayne and Tenille Dashwood) were originally slated to challenge The IInspiration (Cassie Lee and Jessie McKay) for the Impact Knockouts Tag Team Championship at Hard To Kill in January 2022.
 However, the match was cancelled due to The IInspiration having come into contact with someone who tested positive for COVID-19.
 On February 22, it was announced that the title match will now take place at Sacrifice.
+The Influence questioned Kaleb with a K's allegiance to them ever since he received a new phone from The IInspiration, and started losing matches through a call from said phone and Kaleb being distracted with McKay in his arms.

 At No Surrender, Jake Something defeated Ace Austin, Chris Bey, and Mike Bailey in a four-way match to become the number one contender to the Impact X Division Championship.
 On February 23, it was announced that Something will challenge defending champion Trey Miguel at Sacrifice.

 At No Surrender, Honor No More (Matt Taven, Mike Bennett, Kenny King, PCO, and Vincent) defeated Team Impact (Chris Sabin, Rhino, Rich Swann, Steve Maclin, and Willie Mack) to earn their right to stay in Impact Wrestling, after the latter team was betrayed by Eddie Edwards.
 Edwards was found to be attacked backstage before the match, forcing Mack to take his place.
 However, Edwards would return during the match's climax and attacked Rhino and the rest of Team Impact before allowing King pin Rhino; turning heel and joining Honor No More in the process.
 Edwards would explain his actions on the February 24 episode of Impact!; after Kenny Omega won the Impact World Championship in a cross-promotional match at Rebellion in 2021, Edwards waited be chosen by Impact management to challenge for the title and "restore honor" to the company.
 Instead, it was Moose and Sami Callihan who both challenged and failed to beat Omega over the Summer.
 Feeling betrayed by Impact Wrestling (as well as by Ring of Honor, a company Edwards once wrestled for, going on a hiatus and releasing members of Honor No More from their contracts), Edwards would cost Team Impact the match at No Surrender.
 During that week's episode, Impact Executive Vice President Scott D'Amore would book a match between Rhino and Edwards for Sacrifice.
 Meanwhile, Jonah would be booked to face Honor No More's PCO.
 On March 2, it was announced that Swann and Mack will face Honor No More's Matt Taven and Mike Bennett on the "Countdown to Sacrifice" pre-show.